$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 The military service obligation does not directly affect your Dutch residence permit — the IND does not ask about it, and it is not a factor in the Kennismigrant or Ankara Agreement self-employment assessment.
 However, two indirect considerations are worth planning for:

 Travel to Turkey for the application.
-If you need to visit Turkey to process the payment or attend any in-person military branch appointment (the consulate handles most of it, but some files require in-person resolution at the assigned Turkish Askerlik Şubesi), ensure your Dutch residence permit allows re-entry.
+If you need to visit Turkey to process the application or payment, ensure your Dutch residence permit allows re-entry.
 Your VVR card and valid passport are both required for re-entry to the Netherlands.
-Confirm before traveling that your residence permit has not expired and that you have not been outside the Netherlands for more than the permitted continuous period (typically six months for Kennismigrant holders, though shorter absences are the norm).
+Confirm the absence and re-entry conditions attached to your permit before traveling.

 Deferment while building toward 1,095 days.
-Turkish professionals who have recently arrived in the Netherlands and have not yet accumulated 1,095 qualifying days can apply for a deferment (tecil) through the consulate, citing their abroad employment status.
-Deferments are typically granted annually for those who are legally employed abroad and are actively accumulating qualifying days toward the exemption threshold.
-This keeps the obligation in suspended status while you continue building toward the exemption.
+Turkish professionals who have recently arrived in the Netherlands and have not yet accumulated 1,095 qualifying days should ask the relevant consulate whether a deferment (tecil) is available based on their abroad employment status.

 What Happens at Age 38–41

 Turkish men who reach age 38 without having resolved the obligation face a compressed window.
-The service requirement lapses at age 41, but the period between 38 and 41 brings increased scrutiny if you attempt to travel to Turkey — border checks can flag unresolved military obligations and, in some cases, restrict departure.
+The service requirement lapses at age 41.
 Turkish professionals who arrive in the Netherlands in their mid-30s should treat the 1,095-day accumulation and the payment process as a time-sensitive priority rather than something to defer indefinitely.

 For the complete picture of the Turkish Kennismigrant process — including documents from e-Devlet, the recognized sponsor trade-offs, the 30% ruling application timeline, and the municipal registration process — see the Turkey → Netherlands Highly Skilled Migrant Guide.